sp-cristiano/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory Command will move the file betty form /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty Command will remove the file betty from  /tmp/my_first_directory. rm -r /tmp/my_first_directory Command will delete the directory my_first_directory from the /tmp/ directory.
+mv /tmp/betty /tmp/my_first_directory Command will move the file betty form /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory/betty Command will remove the file betty from  /tmp/my_first_directory. rm -r /tmp/my_first_directory Command will delete the directory my_first_directory from the /tmp/ directory. cd - Command will change the working directory to the previous one.